James4Ever0/notes/Image and audio feature extraction for Language Models.md

 ```

 ## Audio processing

+An useful and related field to speaker diarization in video processing is visual entity recognization, which can help you identify anime or movie characters across different frames.

+---

 For multilanguage context, you would like to use speaker detection models like [pyannote](https://github.com/pyannote/pyannote-audio).
 [Diart](https://github.com/juanmc2005/diart) is a speech processing library based on that and can be used in real time, with speaker diarization, voice activity detection training pipelines.